BobJWalker/Spear/README.md

 # Forking

-If you wish to Fork this repo you'll need to set the following GitHub Actions variables in the forked repo.
+If you wish to Fork this repo, you'll need to set the following GitHub Actions variables in the forked repo.

 - DOCKER_HUB_REPO
 - OCTOPUS_FEATURE_BRANCH_CHANNEL